microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_skypeforbusinessdeviceusagedistributionusercounts.md

-# Get SkypeForBusinessDeviceUsageDistributionUserCounts report
+# SkypeForBusinessDeviceUsageDistributionUserCounts function

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get a Skype for Business device usage distribution user counts report.
+Get the number of users using unique devices in your organization.
+It will show you the total number of Windows, Windows phone, Android phone, iPhone and iPad users with a device being used.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business clients used](https://support.office.com/client/Skype-for-Business-clients-used-b9019c36-034f-40c7-acb0-c2a0400b03c3).